ljmf00/d-profile-viewer/readme.md

 <a name=Purpose>
 ##Purpose
-<p>The D language profiler that comes with DMD produces traces that are not designed for humans to read.
+The D language profiler that comes with DMD produces traces that are not designed for humans to read.
-This program reads a trace file (trace.log) and turns it into an interactive HTML file designed for human navigation and understanding.</p>
+This program reads a trace file (trace.log) and turns it into an interactive HTML file designed for human navigation and understanding.

 <a name=Quick>
 ##Quick Start Guide
-<p>Compile your program using `dmd -profile`, then `rm trace.log` then run
+Compile your program using `dmd -profile`, then `rm trace.log` then run your program.
-your program.
 This will produce a fresh file called `trace.log` in the current directory.
 Now run `d_profile_viewer`.
 It reads `trace.log` and generates `trace.html`.
 Load that into your web browser.
-The columns on each of the tables are sortable by clicking on the table column headings.</p>
+The columns on each of the tables are sortable by clicking on the table column headings.

-<p>Remember, your D program does not create a new `trace.log` for each run, it appends to it.
+Remember, your D program does not create a new `trace.log` for each run, it appends to it.
 So delete `trace.log` between runs.

 <a name=Building>